Dewalt DCMWP600X2 60V MAX Cordless Push Mower review: lightweight yet powerful

 Jason Cockerham

-Jason has been mowing lawns since he was big enough to push a mower and been playing with tech gadgets for almost as long.
-He thoroughly enjoys a good day of yard work especially with a mower that’s powerful and efficient.
-He has been testing and reviewing products for over ten years and cut his lawn six times in a row with the DeWalt 60V MAX Brushless Push Mower over the span of about a month.
+Jason has been mowing lawns since he was big enough to push a mower and has been playing with tech gadgets for almost as long.
+He thoroughly enjoys a good day of yard work, especially with a powerful and efficient mower.
+He has been testing and reviewing products for over ten years and cut his lawn six times in a row with the DeWalt 60V MAX Brushless Push Mower for about a month.

 DeWalt 60V MAX Brushless Push Mower: Key specs